michael-franke/K2/text/paper/reviews_2/response_letter.md

 >
 >Consequences of (1): This result supports two of CS's claims.
 First, it provides further evidence for embedded strengthening (and hence, on the face of it, against Traditionalism -- pending further clarification of "typicality"), though of course it leaves open the question in (i) above.
 Second, ** (1) provides further support for CS's claim that the Strongest Meaning Hypothesis is probably *not* the right disambiguation principle (see note 6 of CS, and CS's section 5.5.2)**.

 We are very grateful for drawing our attention to the fact that we should mention that Chemla & Spector have already discussed their data as countering the Strongest Meaning Hypothesis.
-Our position to this is that, yes, we provide further evidence, but also further evidence that is relevant, given the doubts that were brought forth against Chemla & Spector's design and interpretation and the additional doubts that arise from issues with "silent prosody".
+We agree with this point but we believe that are providing further evidence that is relevant for this discussion, given the doubts that were brought forth against Chemla & Spector's design and interpretation and the additional doubts that arise from issues with "silent prosody".

 <!--There must be some misunderstanding here (see also above): the incremental verification task is motivated by worries about potential pictorial effects.
 This is orthogonal to the issue of "silent prosody".-->